 Sliema is known for its harbour and shopping districts.
 I visited two of the bigger shopping centres in Sliema: The Plaza and The Point Shopping Mall.
 These are both multistorey centres with numerous boutique and high-end stores.
 I’m not a big shopper, so I didn’t spend much time at either one.

 What I enjoyed more was just walking down Sliema’s waterfront.
 Instead of sandy beaches, Sliema’s waterfront is comprised mostly of natural rock pools that meet the ocean.
-The waves crash over some of the pools giving the water inside a Jacuzzi-like bubbling effect.
+The waves crash over some of the pools giving the water inside a bubbling effect.
 The water was too cold for me to get in, but I did see some people bravely swimming in the ocean.

 Day 4: Dingli